Kaveh Pahlavan

-He has contributed to numerous technical publications and holds patents in these areas.
+He contributed to numerous technical publications and holds a number of patents in these areas.
 His current area of research is opportunistic application of RF signals from wireless devices for gesture and motion detection as well as authentication and security.

-Education and Career
+Education and career

-Pahlavan received his BS/MS degree in Electrical Engineering from the University of Tehran in 1975, and his PhD degree from the Worcester Polytechnic Institute, Worcester, Massachusetts in 1979.
-He began his academic career as an assistant Professor at the Northeastern University, Boston, MA in 1979, then he joined the faculty at the Worcester Polytechnic Institute in 1985.
-At WPI he founded the world's first academic research program in wireless local area networks (WLAN), commercially known as Wi-Fi (1985),.
-He has been a visiting Professor at the University of Oulu, Finland (1995-2007), where he also spent his sabbatical leave in 1999.
-He has spent his other sabbatical leaves at the Olin College and Harvard University in 2004 and 2011 respectively.
-He was the Chief Technical Adviser of Skyhook Wireless, Boston, MA between 2004 and 2014.
-WINDATA was one of the pioneers in design of WLAN and Skyhook is the pioneer of Wi-Fi positioning systems, which was adopted by Steve Jobs for the original iPhone (2007).
-Throughout several decades of research and scholarship, he has also served as a consultant to many key players in the wireless industry including Nokia, Apple, DEC, Honeywell, Electrobit, JPL and NTT.
-He has also led the US team for review of the National R&D Programs, sponsored by the Finnish Academy and TEKES (2000, 2003).
-Pahlavan is widely recognized as the inventor of Wi-Fi, and Body Area Networks by his friends and colleagues.
-He was elected as a fellow of the IEEE (1996), was selected as a member of the Evolution of Untethered Communications Committee, National Research Council (1997), was the first Fulbright-Nokia scholar (2000), and was awarded the WPI's Board of Trustees' Outstanding Research and Creative Scholarship Award (2011).
+Pahlavan received his BS/MS degree in electrical engineering from the University of Tehran in 1975, and his PhD degree from the Worcester Polytechnic Institute, Worcester, Massachusetts in 1979.

+He began his academic career as an assistant professor at the Northeastern University, Boston, in 1979, before joining the faculty at the Worcester Polytechnic Institute (WPI) in 1985.
+At WPI he founded the world's first academic research program in wireless local area networks (WLAN), commercially known as Wi-Fi (1985).
+He has been a visiting professor at the University of Oulu, Finland (1995-2007), where he also spent his sabbatical leave in 1999.
+He has spent his other sabbatical leaves at Olin College and Harvard University in 2004 and 2011 respectively.

+He was the chief technical adviser of Skyhook Wireless in Boston between 2004 and 2014.
+WINDATA was one of the pioneers in design of WLAN and Skyhook is the pioneer of Wi-Fi positioning systems.
+Pahlavan has also acted as a consultant to many firms in the wireless industry, including Nokia, Apple, DEC, Honeywell, Electrobit, JPL and NTT.
+He also led the US team for review of the National R&D Programs, sponsored by the Finnish Academy and TEKES (2000, 2003).

+He was elected as a fellow of the IEEE (1996) for contributions to data communication with particular emphasis on wireless office information networks, was selected as a member of the Evolution of Untethered Communications Committee, National Research Council (1997), was the first Fulbright-Nokia scholar (2000), and was awarded the WPI's Board of Trustees' Outstanding Research and Creative Scholarship Award (2011).

-Pahlavan is the founding Editor-in-Chief of the International Journal of Wireless Information Networks, a member of the advisory board of the IEEE Wireless Communications.
+Pahlavan was the founding editor-in-chief of the International Journal of Wireless Information Networks, a member of the advisory board of IEEE Wireless Communications.

 Books

-Pahlavan has co-authored several books including:
+Pahlavan co-authored several books including: